By Alex Bigale, PTA

 Warm oxygenated muscle tissue is more extensible than cold muscles.
-Before stretching, it is recommended to perform some low impact cardio activity as an active warm-up to increase blood flow, increasing temperature, and oxygen in the muscles.
-This allows them to handle stretching better and decrease risks of injury.
+Before stretching, you should to perform some low-impact cardio activity as an active warm-up to increase blood flow, increasing temperature, and oxygen in the muscles.
+This allows them to handle stretching better and decreases the risks of injury.
 Static stretching is one of the most common stretching methods.
-It involves the targeted muscle being pushed to its limit and holding the stretch for a period of time before relaxing.
+It involves the muscle being pushed to its limit and holding the stretch for a period of time before relaxing.
 This can be done with body positioning, straps, or another person.
 There are many studies with varying results on the optimum time spent stretching a muscle.
-The total time spent stretching one muscle group should be approximately 60 seconds, but this can be broken down into intervals of 20 or 30 seconds.
+You can now go to physical therapy without seeing a doctor for 30 days.
+To read more, go to Direct Access to Physical Therapy.

 If you are having pain or feel limited in your flexibility and mobility.
 Jacksonville Orthopaedic Institute has orthopaedic physicians and therapists who specialize in this field to help set up a plan of care for you.
 Call JOI-2000 to schedule an appointment or JOI Rehab at 904-858-7045.